-If you’re new to the UK or moving out for the first time – you may not be aware of the need to get a TV Licence.
-Although not a significant cost overall, avoiding paying for a TV Licence can have far more severe consequences, so it’s best to stay on top of it from the start.
+If you’re new to the UK or moving home for the first time – you may not be aware of the need to get a TV Licence.
+Although not a significant cost overall, avoiding or forgetting to pay for a TV Licence can have far more severe consequences, so it’s best to stay on top of it from the start.
 With that in mind – this article gives you the What, When and How of TV Licensing in the UK.

 What is a TV Licence?